microsoft/pxt-arcade/docs/hardware/adding.md

 * most screens don't have MISO line

 The purpose of the `DISPLAY_BL` is to dim or shut off the screen.
-The schematics shows one way of doing this.
+The schematic shows one way of doing this.
 Experiment with the value of `R2` to get optimal brightness.

 We have found the following part numbers for screens: